 8. Moreton Bay Bug

 Moreton Bay Bug is a marine crustacean with a large flat head and short narrow tail.
-You may mistake it with lobster from the first look, and it is also called Baylobster or Flathead Lobster.
-It is a popular seafood treat in Australia.
+But don’t mistake it for lobster.
+Though it is also called Baylobster or Flathead Lobster, it is not a true lobster.
+In fact, they are a type of slipper lobster.

 9. Prawn Cocktail